Kinokkory/wiwinwlh/tutorial.md

 foldr f z t = appEndo (foldMap (Endo . f) t) z
 ```

-Most of the operations over lists can be generalized in terms in combinations of
+Most of the operations over lists can be generalized in terms of combinations of
 Foldable and Traversable to derive more general functions that work over all
 data structures implementing Foldable.